 - Stay in communication and practice with drills, exercises, or short refreshers.

-Send an email if you’re interested in becoming a Ready & Resilient Neighborhood Lead, or use this guide to get your own neighborhood effort started!
+- Send an email if you are interested in becoming a Ready & Resilient Neighborhood Lead, or use this guide to get your own neighborhood effort started!

 Are you ready?